Paul K. Joyce

 Paul Kevin Joyce (born July 1957) is a British composer, producer, orchestrator, arranger and conductor.
 He is known for his music for theatre and television, including the 2005 BBC TV film The Snow Queen and the 2008 British TV film Clay.
-He wrote "Can We Fix It?", the theme song to the children's television programme Bob the Builder that became the bestselling single of 2000 in the UK and Australia.
+He wrote "Can We Fix It?", the theme song to the children's television programme Bob the Builder that became the bestselling single of 2000 in the UK.

 Early life

 He attended Hall Park Technical Grammar School in Eastwood, Nottinghamshire, where he was head boy in 1975.
 From Trent Polytechnic, he gained a BSc in Applied Biology.